5.b) The driver and technology of the automobile

 In the metaphor of the semaphore, the driver could represent the will of the individual, since it has its quality and influences the result of the activity of the vehicle.

-Likewise, the driver will be responsible for the car’s maintenance, the one who can choose to train to a greater or lesser extent and who can decide on some of the conditions of the trajectory.
-However, to know the effect or influence on the quality and goodness of the car we will have to specify what we mean by goodness of a car and how we measure and compare it.
-In other words, we need to use quality indicators.
+Also, the driver will be responsible for the maintenance of the vehicle, study the route and decide on some of the conditions of a journey; Now, to know its effect or influence on the effectiveness of the car, quality indicators will have to specify what is the goodness of a car and how to measure and compare the info.

 * * *